Skip to main content

 print(someStructure.$someNumber)

-[Attribute]), but the behavior is completely different.
-C# Attributes are primarily metadata waiting to be read via Reflection, whereas Swift Property Wrappers are active, directly intervening in the property’s getter/setter logic. - Logically, this is more like AOP (Aspect-Oriented Programming) or syntax sugar for the Decorator Pattern.
+• Visually, it looks like C# Attributes ([Attribute]), but the behavior is completely different.
+C# Attributes are primarily Metadata waiting to be read via reflection; Swift Property Wrappers are active, directly intervening in the property’s getter/setter logic.

-$symbol (Projected Value) is a concept unique to Swift, allowing developers to directly access auxiliary functionality exposed by the Wrapper (e.g., the Binding mechanism in SwiftUI makes heavy use of$Stateto obtain a Binding).
+• Syntax: The $ symbol (Projected Value) is a concept unique to Swift, allowing developers to directly access auxiliary functionality exposed by the Wrapper (for example, the Binding mechanism in SwiftUI makes extensive use of $State to retrieve Bindings).

-- Concept Explanation: Properties that belong to the “Type” itself rather than a single instance.
-No matter how many instances are created, there is only one copy of the type property.
+• Concept Explanation: Properties that belong to the “Type” itself rather than a single instance.
+Regardless of how many instances are created, there is only one copy of the type property.

-Stored Type Properties must have a default value because the type itself does not have an initializer.
-Furthermore, they are lazy by default (initialized only upon first access) and are guaranteed to be Thread-safe (initialized only once).
+Stored Type Properties must have a default value because the Type itself has no initializer.
+Furthermore, they are lazy by default (initialized only on first access) and are guaranteed to be Thread-safe (initialized only once).

 struct SomeStructure {